ParliRobo/ParliRobo.github.io/README.md

 ## Demo Video

 We have released a demo video a participant AI robot (PAR) trained by ParliRobo fighting with a human player.
-The video was recorded on a mobile device (Mi 10).
+The video was recorded on a mobile device.
 Note that the protagonist in this video is the PAR.

 <iframe
 src="https://www.youtube.com/embed/Hw3-9WkHHpg"